Program Overview & Objectives

 We understand that selling tax credits can be challenging for organizations serving New Hampshire’s most vulnerable communities – hindered as they often are by geographic impediments and a lack of capacity.
-In 2022, CDFA will offer to sell up to 100% of that year’s tax credit equity, on behalf of the recipient (only for the first year for those grantees receiving two years of credits).
+In State Fiscal Year 2023, CDFA will offer to sell up to 100% of that year’s tax credit equity, on behalf of the recipient (only for the first year for those grantees receiving two years of credits).
 Applicants wishing to sell awarded tax credits, on their own, will have the opportunity to communicate this on the application.

 In our continued efforts to improve access, CDFA is also offering applicants resources to hire a grant writer should they need additional capacity, language access, or other technical support to successfully submit an application.